-MENU button → Y menu icon → Electronic VR → Ø button
+MENU button → ↑ menu icon → Electronic VR → 6 button

-Select the electronic VR (vibration reduction) setting used when shooting.
+Select the electronic VR (vibration reduction) setting used when shooting still images.

-Option Description (♣) [©] Auto In the following conditions, the effects of camera shake are reduced when shooting still images. • When the flash mode is set to 3 (off) or \$ (I) (slow sync) • When the shutter speed is slow • When the Continuous setting is set to Single • When the subject is dark Vibration reduction is always applied during movie recording.
-Off (default setting) Electronic VR is disabled.
+Option Description 《● 》 [☑] Auto The effects of camera shake are reduced when shooting still images in the following situations: • When the flash mode is set to 3 (off) or \$ (10) (slow sync) • When the shutter speed is slow • When the Continuous setting is set to Single • When the subject is dark Off (default setting) Electronic VR is disabled.